Other languages

-Since we first posted this overview and description of amateur radio ("ham radio "), we've receive many compliments about the article as a resource.
+Since we first posted this overview and description of amateur radio ("ham radio "), we've received many compliments about the article as a resource.

 Many ham radio clubs and ham radio organizations have requested permission to link this page from their site ("backlink ").

-We're happy for anyone who finds this intro to ham radio useful to post it and use it with attribution back to Ham Radio Deluxe.
+We're happy for anyone who finds this intro to ham radio useful.
+Please post it and use it with attribution back to Ham Radio Deluxe.

-If you find any errors, or would like content added, please contact us.
+Please get in touch with us if you find any errors or want content added.
 We want this to be the most complete description of ham radio on the Internet.

 We live in a digital age.

-But in a world of smart cars, smart homes, and smartphones – the error resistant, terror resilient, cell-tower independent technology relied on by emergency first responders and The National Weather Service (not to mention 3 million recreational participants worldwide) has been around for more than a century.
+But in a world of smart cars, smart homes, and smartphones – the error-resistant, terror-resilient, cell-tower-independent technology relied on by emergency first responders and The National Weather Service (not to mention 3 million recreational participants worldwide) has been around for over a century.

-This article is meant to be a general overview.
+This article provides a general overview.
 All countries have Federal agencies that regulate the licensing and use of ham radio.
-For example, some countries have only a 10 meter radio license.
+For example, some countries have only a 10-meter radio license.
 In this article, we'll be as general as we can.
 But our frame of reference is the United States.

-Licensed operators use radios varying from hand-held and base-station radios to dashboard mount and remote shack to communicate with other “hams” across the street and around the world.
-Many theories exist, but no one seems to agree as to why amateur radio operators are called hams.
+Licensed operators use radios varying from hand-held and base-station radios to dashboard mounts and remote shacks to communicate with other “hams” across the street and worldwide.
+Many theories exist, but no one agrees about why amateur radio operators are called hams.

-Ham radio operators come from a multitude of backgrounds, professions, nationalities, and income levels.
+Ham radio operators come from many backgrounds, professions, nationalities, and income levels.
 They are men and women, young and old.
 Astronauts.
 Royalty.
 Even celebrity.

-Eagles guitarist Joe Walsh recently delivered a series of PSAs on behalf of the American Radio Relay League, and Tim Allen was so inspired by his ham radio experiences on “Last Man Standing” that he tested for his own license in 2014.
+Eagles guitarist Joe Walsh recently delivered a series of PSAs for the American Radio Relay League.
+Actor Tim Allen, inspired by his ham radio experiences on "Last Man Standing, " tested for his license in 2014.

-These hams connect on 29 ham radio bands with frequencies ranging from 135.7 kilohertz to 250 gigahertz (plus all frequencies above 275 gigahertz) – some of which allow radio communications around the globe and even to satellites in space.
+These hams connect on 29 ham radio bands with frequencies ranging from 135.7 kilohertz to 250 gigahertz (plus all frequencies above 275 gigahertz).
+Some frequencies allow radio communications around the globe and even to satellites in space.

 Hams are licensed to operate by the FCC and assigned a call sign by the International Telecommunication Union.

-In the United States, License classes include Technician Class license, General license, and Extra Class license.
-The more advanced your license, the further your reach.
-We’ll get into that a little later.
+In the United States, License classes include Technician Class, General, and Extra Class licenses.
+Each advancing license class opens up additional radio spectrum and operating privileges.
+We'll get into that a little later.

 Emergency Communication & Response

 In instances of crisis and natural disaster, the grid can become a gridlock.
-We saw it on 9/11 when emergency calls overloaded the networks and we saw it when a blackout swept through North America in 2003.
+We saw it on 9/11 when emergency calls overloaded the networks and when a blackout swept through North America in 2003.

-Ham operators were critical in these fragile moments, never more so than when over 1,000 cell sites were incapacitated during Hurricane Katrina in 2005, when cell phones were inoperable, and just as many operators traveled to the Gulf Coast to provide emergency communication assistance.
+Ham operators were critical in these fragile moments, never more so than when over 1,000 cell sites were offline during Hurricane Katrina in 2005 when cell phones were inoperable, and just as many operators traveled to the Gulf Coast to provide emergency communication assistance.

 The amateur radio is cell tower and electricity independent, and batteries can be charged and stored or rejuvenated using solar power.

-Handheld radios are both portable and sturdy, and repeaters are reachable from states away and have proven significantly more reliable than cell towers.
+Handheld 2 meter radios are both portable and sturdy, and repeaters are reachable from states away and have proven significantly more reliable than cell towers.
+Many of these "HTs" ("handy-talkies") also provide access to other VHF or UHF bands like 220 MHz and 440 MHz).

-It is for these reasons that emergency-response organizations like the Federal Emergency Management Agency (FEMA) and the Red Cross turn to amateur radio operators when times are dire and communication is otherwise not possible.
+For these reasons, emergency-response organizations like the Federal Emergency Management Agency (FEMA) and the Red Cross turn to amateur radio operators when times are dire and communication is impossible.

 Hams have a phrase regarding emergency communications, “When All Else Fails.”
-This is a valuable public service.
+Emergency communication is a valuable public service.

 Contesting

-Contesting is a common, shared hobby among ham enthusiasts wherein amateur radio organizations (think clubs and magazines) define a set of criteria and participants make as many contacts within these constraints as possible.
+Contesting is a common, shared hobby among ham enthusiasts wherein amateur radio organizations (think clubs and magazines) define criteria, and participants make as many contacts within these constraints as possible.

-The parameters for these events often fall within a specific geographic area, define the mode and band for contact, and require a specific piece of information be obtained from the contact (name, age, etc.).
+The parameters for these events often fall within a specific geographic area, define the mode and band for contact, and require a particular piece of information logged in the QSO (name, age, etc.).

-While there is an element of competition, there are no professional contesters and awards are generally limited to a certificate acknowledging the accomplishment.
+While there is an element of competition, no professional "contesters, " and awards are limited to a certificate acknowledging the accomplishment.

-Hams are competitive by nature and; in the world of contesting, participants seek to contact as many stations as possible in as many “entities” as possible.
+Hams are competitive by nature; in the world of contesting, participants seek to contact as many stations as possible in as many "entities " as possible.

-Entities can be countries, US States, CQ or ITU Zones, geographic grids, US National Parks, and many more.
+Entities include countries, US States, CQ or ITU Zones, geographic grids, US National Parks, and many more.
 In some cases, scores are tabulated in real-time on Internet sites.

 The contest sponsor defines the rules about power limits, days of operation, frequency bands, and under what conditions contacting the same station are allowed.

-Some contesters establish a presence on a given frequency with the goal of getting every possible benefit from being on the air at a given frequency.
-This is called “run”.
+Some contesters establish a presence on a given frequency, intending to benefit from being on the air at a given frequency; is called "run. "

-Other contesters will tune around various frequencies looking for “multipliers” that will increase their score.
-This is “search and pounce”.
+Other contesters will tune around various frequencies looking for "multipliers " that will increase their score; this is called "search and pounce. "

-The contest is used to promote community outreach, emergency preparedness, technology, and competition.
+The contest promotes community outreach, emergency preparedness, technology, and competition.
 Many field day sites are held in public areas, like a shopping center parking lot.

 It’s always a good time to get out the food and share some good times.